jimbokun/Persist/README.md

 * implement initialize to retrieve all related Saveable objects,
 * implement saveRelated to save all related Saveable objects.

-See BudgetModel.swift for examples.
+See BudgetModel.swift for more examples.

 ## History

 This is a port of a persistence layer I wrote for a RubyMotion budgeting application.

-In the Ruby version, much more of the persistence logic was implemented using reflection.
+In the Ruby version, more of the persistence logic was implemented using reflection.
 I tried to achieve the same thing in Swift, but found there were limits to Swift's reflection capabilities relative to Ruby.
-The solution I ended up with was the Saveable protocol described above, which requires custom methods for retrieving and saving related objects.
+The solution I ended up with was the Saveable protocol described above, which requires explicit methods for retrieving and saving related objects.

-I am curious if there is a better way to model these persistence relationships more declaratively, and eliminate the intialize and saveRelated methods.
+I am curious if there is a better way to model these persistence relationships more declaratively in Swift, and eliminate the intialize and saveRelated methods.

 ## Database Design